-Climate Week NYC will take place this year from September 23 to 29.
+Climate Week NYC took place this year from September 23 to 29.
 Hosted in coordination with the UN and the City of New York, Climate Week continues to expand.
-The week will showcase amazing climate action and foster global and local discussions on how to do more.
+The week showcased amazing climate action and foster global and local discussions on how to do more.
 The anchor events of Climate Week are growing, and the number of events in 2019 is set to far exceed the 150 events of 2018 — which makes 2019 the largest ever held.
 Climate Week is run by The Climate Group, the international non-profit focused on accelerating climate action.

 Supporting the Secretary General’s Climate Action Summit

-During Climate Week this year, the UN Secretary General will be holding a Climate Action Summit, held every five years, on Monday.
-We are happy to announce that Climate Week will support the Summit by providing a space for leading organizations around the world to extend action far and wide outside of the UN building and throughout the whole week.
+During Climate Week this year, the UN Secretary-General held a Climate Action Summit.
+We are happy to announce that Climate Week supported the Summit by providing a space for leading organizations around the world to extend action far and wide outside of the UN building and throughout the whole week.

 UN Session on Nature-Based Solutions for Cities

 Saturday, 21 September at 15:00-18:00 Conference Room 2 in the UN Headquarters

 Frances Seymour from Cities4Forests partner organization WRI moderated this session.
 Other Cities4Forests representatives highlighted the role of cities in realizing forests’ mitigation potential.

 Sunday, 22 September at 9:30-14:35 at ECOSOC (second floor of General Assembly Building) in the UN Headquarters